Echo-Stream/terraform-provider-echostream/docs/resources/external_node.md

 page_title: "echostream_external_node Resource - terraform-provider-echostream"
 subcategory: ""
 description: |-
   ExternalNodes https://docs.echo.stream/docs/external-node exist outside the EchoStream Cloud.
 Can be part of an ExternalApp or CrossAccountApp.
-You may use any computing resource or language that you want to implement them
+You may use any computing resource or language that you want to implement them.
 ---

 # echostream_external_node (Resource)

 [ExternalNodes](https://docs.echo.stream/docs/external-node) exist outside the EchoStream Cloud.
 Can be part of an ExternalApp or CrossAccountApp.
-You may use any computing resource or language that you want to implement them
+You may use any computing resource or language that you want to implement them.

 ## Example Usage